hindutva/hindutva.github.io/rivals/academia/articles/witzel-dossier.md

 But all this time, it appears that Witzel has not found any Asian who is not ‘arrogant’ and is not ‘empty’ to moderate his list.
 All of his list’s moderators since then have had a Caucasian/Christian background.

-### 3.6 Judging an Indian Scholar’s work by his Caste:
+### 3.6 Judging an Indian Scholar’s work by his Caste

 It appears that just as racists judge the worth of a person’s research findings on the basis of his race, Witzel sometimes accepts or rejects the work of Indian scholars depending on what caste they belong to.
 For e.g., an Indian geneticist named Dr Chaubey conducted a genetic study in collaboration with several International experts, and concluded that the evidence examined by them disproved the Aryan invasion theory.
 This touched a raw nerve with Witzel and he announced[^30] the paper on IER list with the demeaning title “No Aryan invasion, says Brahmin geneticist”.